Ezs377/Programming-notes/Markdown language.md

 Markdown language is a language similar to HTML that is used for writing .md files.
 There are many different formats that can be used to alter the look of the font and the text.

+New linees are created by simply adding a blank line in between.
+Note that there has to be a blank line between paragraphs, otherwise they are combined into one paragraph.

 Images can be imported by using ![<alternative name>](<image URL).
 If the image is located in the Github repository then the URL link of the image in the Github page can be used as the URL (e.g. https://github.com/Ezs377/Programming-notes/blob/main/Images/Programming%20paradigms.jpg).
 If the URL is wrong or there is no image the alternative text is used instead.

 For **bold** text, use a double asterisk ( **<text>**).